gbengafagbola/data-structures-and-algorithms-go/1.0.array-hashing/6.0.move-element-to-end/readme.md

-Here's a very detailed `README.md` that explains both versions of your `MoveElementToEnd` function — the in-place version and the order-preserving version.
+Absolutely!
+Here's the updated `README.md` with your **new implementation** included and clearly explained alongside the previous ones.

 ---

 # 🧱 Move Element to End in Go

-This Go package provides two approaches to solving a classic array manipulation problem: **"Move all instances of a given element to the end of an array."**
+This Go package provides **three** different approaches to solving a classic array manipulation problem:
+**"Move all instances of a given element to the end of an array."**

-It’s a common task during coding interviews and is helpful for understanding array traversal, pointer manipulation, and memory optimization.
+This problem is frequently asked in technical interviews and is great for understanding pointer manipulation, time-space trade-offs, and in-place algorithms.

 ---

 ## 🧩 Problem Statement

-Given an array of integers and a target integer `toMove`, move all instances of `toMove` to the end of the array.
-The order of the other elements does **not** have to be preserved (unless specifically required).
+> Given an array of integers and a target integer `toMove`, move all instances of `toMove` to the end of the array.

 ---